SRA-VJTI/Pixels_Seminar/Image_storing_formats/README.md

 * A PNG file is an image saved in the Portable Network Graphic (PNG) format, commonly used to store web graphics, digital photographs, and images with transparent backgrounds.
 It is a raster graphic similar to a .JPG image but is compressed with lossless compression and supports transparency.

 * This means that a PNG image file can contain a moderate number of pixels while still maintaining high image quality.
 For example, a 1920x1080 pixel PNG image can be under 3 MB in size.

+## Build and run the executables

+Now that you are aware with the various image storing formats, let's look at how to create and execute executables.

+After cloning in the Pixels_Seminar repository, get into the Image_storing_formats folder using cd command

+`cd /Pixels_Seminar/Image_storing_formats`

+Image_storing_formats.cpp is our code file.

+Perform make command in

+`make`

+To run and build the `Image_storing_formats.cpp` file perform

+`./Image_storing_formats`

+The output will show Image size, Bits per pixel and Image data size.